EGTS

 An Electric Green Taxiing System (EGTS) is an electric taxiing system which allows aircraft to taxi and pushback without requiring the use of aircraft engines or a pushback tractor, and is designed to reduce fuel volumes used by aircraft and reduce greenhouse gas emissions during ground operations.

 EGTS technology enables aircraft to avoid using their main engines during taxiing and instead taxi autonomously under their own electrical power, using the Auxiliary Power Unit (APU) generator.
 The system is designed for single-aisle aircraft, such as the Airbus A320 and the Boeing 737.

-Safran began to design its electric taxiing system in the early 2010s as a retrofit, weighting 450 kg (1,000 lb).
+Safran began to design its electric taxiing system in the early 2010s as a retrofit, weighing 450 kg (1,000 lb).

 In 2013, a Safran/Honeywell joint venture demonstrated An Airbus A320 taxiing with engine covers at the Paris Air Show, but Honeywell left by 2016.

 In 2017, Airbus authorized marketing the system on the A320, but left the program in 2019.

 By 2022, Safran was designing an integrated, lighter system as original equipment for new programs.

 Design

 EGTS is an electric taxiing system enabling an aircraft to taxi independently of its main engines or tug.

 Each of the two main landing gear inboard wheels is driven by an electric motor powered by the auxiliary power unit (APU) generator, allowing the aircraft to push back from the gate without an airport tug and to taxi without the use of the main engines.
 An electronic Pilot Interface Unit enables pilot selection of speed, forward or reverse via the EGTS controller if traction is required.
-The Wheel Actuator Controller Unit (WACU) interprets the pilot’s commands through the controller to provide the appropriate, proportional torque at each wheel.
+The Wheel Actuator Controller Unit (WACU) interprets the pilot's commands through the controller to provide the appropriate, proportional torque at each wheel.
 The system reduces operating costs by minimising the need to use jet engines which are inefficient on the ground and eliminating the cost and dependence on availability of airport tugs.
 It can also reduce foreign object damage and reduces carbon and other emissions.

 The 300 kg system is permanently installed on the aircraft. and can taxi at up to 20 knots.

 For the Safran integrated EGTS, a 50 kW motor within main landing gear wheels provides a fuel burn reduction of 4% over a flight cycle.